 Hints for a worldview in La Lindosa Plateau

-Chiribiquete means “hills for painting” in Karijona language, a word also identifying the largest natural protected area in Colombia but not only in reference to this huge territory with its painted hills on the north, area of influence for Karijona people.
-It’s a word being also recently used to designate all painted hills over the north and west lands beyond the National Natural Park (NNP), historically inhabited by dozens of different native cultures.
+Chiribiquete means “hills for painting” in Karijona language, also a term identifying the largest natural protected area in Colombia but not only in reference to this huge territory with its painted hills on the north, area of influence for Karijona people.
+It’s a term being also recently used to designate all painted hills over the north and west lands beyond the National Natural Park (NNP), historically inhabited by dozens of different native cultures.

 In this short entry we want to draft a couple of feelings around the adoption of Chiribiquete`s name as a symbolic extension further away from the 17.000 sq. mi. of the protected area.

 NNP’s expansion and UNESCO World Heritage Site’s (2018) declaration created a global attraction.
 Lots of people desiring to explore this kind of locations, unexplored, full of endemism and riches in biodiversity.
 In order to avoid affectations by any kind of visitors, they declare the Park as an intangible area using dissuasive slogans such as “Knowing without going” or “The best way to protect is not to approach”.

 The only way to reach somehow this site is offered by overflying a specific area in a monitored exercise in order to enjoy the landscape from the air.
 This practice has been interrupted with the pandemic and many of us are waiting to see when and how it’s going to be relaunched.